TUW-GEO/ReconOri/README.md

   - `selected`: the aerial shall be used in geo-referencing and image analysis.
 If only a preview is available, the image hence needs to be ordered.
 - `Transformation modification`:
   - `original`: the aerial's transformation is the one derived from the spread sheet.
-  - `changed`: the aerial's transformation has been adapted manually.
+  - `changed`: the aerial's transformation has been adapted.
 - `Transformation interaction`:
   - `Unlocked`: change the image orientation to your liking.
 Image is shown above locked ones.
   - `Locked`: the image transformation is fixed.
 Image is displayed below unlocked ones.